-Services
+Subgranting Services

 North Sound BH-ASO subcontracts with regional Providers in each of the five (5) North Sound Counties to provide Community Behavioral Health Rental Assistance (CBRA) services.
 The funding for this program is a State legislative proviso and managed by the Department of Commerce (DOC).
+As the CBRA lead Grantee, North Sound BH-ASO can provide support, guidance, and consultation for questions or issues that arise among CBRA enrollees, households, individuals and subcontractors.
+The North Sound BH-ASO CBRA program manager can be contacted via our Customer Service line at: Get Help North Sound BH-ASO procedures and fiscal documentation.
+Subcontractors are expected to be in compliance with current Department of Commerce Guidelines and to utilize current Commerce forms.

-Monitoring:
+Monitoring and Risk Assessment:

-North Sound BH-ASO will conduct a risk assessment and develop a monitoring plan for each subgrantee within six months of contracting CBRA funds to the subgrantee.
-The risk assessment must inform the monitoring plan for each subgrantee.
+North Sound BH-ASO conducts a yearly risk assessment and monitoring plan for each subgrantee.
+The risk assessment informs the monitoring plan for each subgrantee.
+Monitoring includes on-site review of CBRA files as well as review of policies and